ekedonald/HNG-11/Stage-1/README.md

 #### 1. Superuser Privileges Check

+The conditional statement above is used to verify if the user executing the script has superuser user privileges.
+The root user has an Effective User ID `$EUID` of `0`.
+This simply means the script will executed only by a user with super user privileges.

 ```sh
 if [[ $EUID -ne 0 ]]; then
     echo "This script must be run as root.
 Use sudo."